 As you already know, the First Amendment to the U.S. Constitution protects free speech.
-Because of the Amendment, police officers generally cannot arrest someone, nor can the government prosecute her, simply for what she said.
-(The Amendment doesn’t apply to private entities.)
+Because of the Amendment, police officers generally cannot arrest people, nor can the government prosecute them, simply for what they've said.

 There are, of course, exceptions to the prohibition against punishing speech.
 Statutes that outlaw speech that's likely to incite violence constitute an example.
 But officers can't use laws of this ilk simply to punish people who mouth off to them, even those who use profanity.
 (Hartman v.
 Moore, 547 U.S. 250 (2006), City of Houston v.
 Hill, 482 U.S. 451 (1987).)

 Example: Officer Hauk responds to a report of someone selling cocaine on the street corner.
 He encounters and confronts Bodie, who matches the description of the seller.
 Bodie yells and swears at Haulk.
 He attracts a crowd of onlookers.
 He then encourages the crowd to join in his protest of Officer Haulk, screaming that this situation is similar to the LA Riots.
 Officer Haullk is justified in arresting Bodie for disorderly conduct because the latter's actions were likely to cause violence.
 (Chemalali v.
 D.C., 655 A.2d 1226 (D.C.
 1995).)